 CBD, the non-psychoactive compound in marijuana that’s been shown to have many medicinal properties for humans, isn’t just for us.
-Many household pets, like dogs and cats, are also mammals, and they too can benefit from its healing properties.
+Studies have show CBD is for pets too.
+Many household animals, like dogs and cats, are also mammals, and they too can benefit from its healing properties.
 Now that our country’s drug policy regarding marijuana has shifted, businesses are emerging with the aim of helping both humans and pets have access to this all natural healing remedy.

 As with any pet food, not all brands are created equally.
 Pet Releaf is a line of CBD products for pets founded by Alina and Steve Smith that boasts a hyper-conscious approach to sourcing.
 As their site states, their CBD hemp oil is grown organically, non-GMO, derived from the whole plant, independently tested, and extracted by a “super critical” CO2 method.
 They offer CBD oil, treats, and topical cream.